inner-outer-space/nyc-collisions-analytics/docs/setup_instructions.md

 ## TAKING THE PROJECT DOWN
+1. Go to the Mage folder and execute `docker-compose down'
-When you are done with the project execute `terraform destroy` to take down the resources.
-Once the files and resources are removed, you can delete the project.
+2. Go to the Terraform folder and execute `terraform destroy` to take down the resources.
+3. Once the files and resources are removed, you can delete the project.

 ### EXTRACT THE HISTORIC COLLISIONS DATA (~30 min)
 `curl -X POST http://localhost:6789/api/pipeline_schedules/22/pipeline_runs/b56488f84b104f1aaf789347a109b1c0`